School of Education and Human Services

 The School of Education and Human Services offers curricula leading to undergraduate degrees in a number of areas.

-The Teacher Education Department offers undergraduate degree/certification programs in childhood for a dual certification program in early childhood/childhood education (birth through grade 6); and a dual certification program in students with disabilities /childhood education (grades 1 through 6).
-Each of these programs require candidates to select an academic concentration in one of nine disciplines: English, mathematics, biology, chemistry, physics, social studies, French, German, Spanish, music or social justice.
+The Teacher Education Department offers undergraduate degree/certification programs in childhood for a dual certification program in students with disabilities/childhood education (grades 1 through 6) or teaching English to speakers of other languages (TESOL)/childhood education (grades 1 through 6).
+Each of these programs require candidates to select an academic concentration in one of nine disciplines: English, mathematics, biology, chemistry, physics, social studies, Spanish, music or social justice.
 Candidates enrolled in childhood education programs may elect to take two additional courses in middle childhood education and apply for an extension to teach in grades 7 through 9 for all concentrations except social justice, science, and music.
 Candidates enrolled in childhood education programs may also elect to take two additional courses in early childhood education to apply for certification to teach birth through grade 2.

 The Department of Kinesiology offers undergraduate majors in athletic training, health and wellness, physical education/health, physical education sports studies, and sport management.
 Initial teacher certification programs are available in physical education, and a dual certification program in physical and health education.

 A Professional and Technical Studies undergraduate degree is also offered through the Office of Professional Studies.